 Step 1: Decide on your goal

-First things first, find out precisely what you need to learn for the desired job by answering some of the following questions.
+First, find out precisely what you need to learn for the desired job by answering some of the following questions.

 - Do you want a job as fast as possible, regardless of the technology you will work on, as long as it is programming?